jbasile6/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is the database software that stores the data.
+SQL is the language used to manage databases and the data within them.
+We use SQL to interact with RDBMS.

 1. Why do tables need a `primary key`?

+It is a unique identifier for each record in the table.
+Two customers may share the same name and live in the same town but they can be differentiated by their primary key.

 1. What is the name given to a table column that references the primary key on another table.

+The Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need a third table that reference the primary key from two different tables as foreign keys.

 ## Project Set Up